 You'll need to make sure both the property and its contents are fully insured.
-This is normally provided for in the Tenancy Agreement.
 You must inform your insurance company that the property is to be let, check that the conditions of the policy are complied with and that there are no restrictions on letting.
 We would advise that all policies taken in relation to your buildings insurance include a good level of liability cover.

 It is the landlord’s responsibility to prepare a thorough inventory if Ferndown are only introducing a Tenant.
-If the property is to be managed by Ferndown then we will prepare an inventory, if so requested by the Landlord which will require both Landlords and Tenants signatures on commencement of the Tenancy Agreement.
+If the property is to be managed by Ferndown then we will prepare an independent inventory and condition report as part of our service.

 "Just wanted to say thank-you for all your help, advise and patience over the last 12 years that Iâ€™ve been with you as an agent.
 Wavers Marston completed Friday just gone fairly smoothly and hopefully the purchaser is happy.
 Iâ€™m sure weâ€™ll work together in future. "